jpg6453/food-factory/README.md

 - Add recipe - takes the user to a form where they can enter details of their own recipe.
 - Cuisines - dropdown menu that allows users to view recipes by cuisine type.
 - The nav has class ```navbar-expand-md``` applied so the full navbar is available for tablet screen sizes upwards.
-- The has also been set to ```sticky-top``` so it is always available to the user for easy navigation whatwever the scroll position of the window.
+- The has also been set to ```sticky-top``` so it is always available to the user for easy navigation whatever the scroll position of the window.

 **Footer**